MicrosoftDocs/entra-docs/docs/id-governance/conditional-access-exclusion.md

 1. It could be configured to list the business unit owners as the selected reviewers.

-1. Auto-apply the results and remove users that have not been approved to continue using legacy authentication methods.
+1. Auto-apply the results and remove users that aren't approved to continue using legacy authentication methods.

 1. It might be beneficial to enable recommendations so reviewers of large groups can easily make their decisions.